ISSA vs ACSM

 • Clinical exercise physiologist

-International candidates can find programs at the Beijing Institute of Sports Medicine, the Exercise Science Academy in India, or the Wellness Academy in Korea.
+International candidates may also find certification opportunities through programs like the Beijing Institute of Sports Medicine, the Exercise Science Academy in India, or the Wellness Academy in Korea.

 However, whether domestic or international, your options for certifications pale in comparison to what is provided by ISSA.